kazaamjt/Eikobot/docs/language_overview.md

 new_list: list[int] = [1, 2, 3]
 ```

-This also means that a list needs either values OR typing when initialized.
+This also means that a list needs either values _or_ typing when initialized, or both.

 ### Dicts

 Dictionaries are mappings.
 They map a key to a value.
-Both keys and values can be any type.

 ```Python
 new_dict: dict[str, str] = {